Full Qualifications Download Links Below

 Paschall is co-author (with George Hawkins of Banister Financial) of Business Valuation Guide, a book published by Wolters Kluwer (formerly CCH).
 Paschall was also previously co-editor of Business Valuation Alert, a business valuation journal published by Wolters Kluwer.
 Paschall has also authored articles on business valuation topics for leading professional publications.

 A frequent speaker, Paschall has served as a guest lecturer at Wake Forest University School of Law and has spoken at the Business Valuation Conference of the American Institute of Certified Public Accountants (AICPA), the Business Valuation Conference of the American Society of Appraisers (ASA) and the National Trust Closely Held Business Association.

 Paschall has also spoken to numerous local, regional and statewide sections of various Bar Associations in the Southeast.
 Paschall has also served as a panelist in various national teleconferences on valuation for business appraisers.

 Paschall has qualified as an expert witness in business valuation in various state courts and arbitration matters and has been appointed as an independent appraiser by the courts.
 Paschall has been retained by the United States Justice Department to provide consulting expertise on business valuation issues in the healthcare industry.

-Paschall is the Chair of the Ethics Committee of the American Society of Appraisers and previously served as an Advisor to the Society's International Board of Examiners (Business Valuation Section).
+Paschall has previously served as Chair of the Ethics Committee of the American Society of Appraisers, asa well as an Advisor to the Society's International Board of Examiners (Business Valuation Section).
 This Board approves candidates for accreditation by reviewing submitted business valuation reports for technical competency.
 Prior to his role as an Advisor, Paschall served as an Examiner for the Board of Examiners.